 One easy way to find faith-based therapists is to use an online therapy network such as Talkspace.
 In our case, there are consultation therapists who can match you with therapists of your faith or denomination.

-Use Online Therapy to See a Therapist Anonymously
+Use Online Therapy to See a Therapist with Complete Confidentiality

 If you live in a small, tight community and want to see a therapist without the risk of anyone knowing or judging, online therapy is a great solution.
 Talkspace online therapy does not use identifying information and has the option of text therapy for increased privacy (no one overhearing conversations or seeing video chats).